-A Center of Excellence (CoE) is a group of people with specialized skills and expertise whose job is to provide leadership and purposely disseminate that knowledge within your organization.
+A Center of Excellence (CoE), and sometimes called a Center for Excellence (C4E), is a group of people with specialized skills and expertise whose job is to provide leadership and purposely disseminate that knowledge within your organization.
 CoEs should not be confused with Communities of Practice (CoPs), discussed later, are sometimes referred to as guilds.
 In the last few years we’ve seen Agile CoEs, Testing CoEs, DevOps CoEs, and Architecture CoEs created within organizations to help their continuous improvement efforts.

 This article addresses the following topics:

 A Center of Excellence (CoE) is typically formed to address a skills/knowledge deficit within an organization.
 The members of a CoE are typically coaches, so an Agile CoE is a collection of agile coaches, a testing CoE a collection of testing coaches, and so on.
 CoE coaches will be involved with many of the activities of Continuous Improvement: